alton-michaux/Chorbee/README.md

 * Testing:

-  Software: Rspec
+  -Software: Rspec

-  Number of tests: 45
+  -Number of tests: 45

-  Type of testing: Model and Controller(request)
+  -Type: Model and Controller(request)

+  -Some error messages printed to the console verify successful invalid data input for controller specs